chirpley/docs/docs/source/asbrand.rst

   :width: 400
   :align: center
   :alt: Name Campaign
 Set a attractive and recognizable name for your campaign.
-This is the first thing an influencer see when he/she gets an invite.
+This is the first thing an influencer sees when he/she gets an invite.

 Set the budget
 ~~~~~~~~~~~~